janklab/MatlabProjectTemplate/README.md

 See `MatlabProjectTemplate/README.md` and other documents in the `MatlabProjectTemplate/` directory for more information and details.

+## Unit tests

+You should write unit tests for your project!
+Use the [Matlab Unit Test Framework](https://www.mathworks.com/help/matlab/matlab-unit-test-framework.html) and put your tests in `Mcode/+<myproject>/+test`.
+Run them with `make test`.

 ## About MatlabProjectTemplate

 MatlabProjectTemplate was written by [Andrew Janke](https://apjanke.net).
 The project home page is <https://github.com/janklab/MatlabProjectTemplate>.
 You can get support, or even contribute to the project, there.